AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 **Nonlocal corrections to plasmons in spheres**: https://hackmd.io/@aligho/BJ8qUUMOgg

-**Nonlocal corrections for SPPs in various configurations of flat metal-insulator boundaries**: https://hackmd.io/@aligho/HJdkkZS_xl (A pdf of this set of notes is in **./pdfs_of_notes/**).
+**Nonlocal corrections for SPPs in various configurations of flat metal-insulator boundaries**: https://hackmd.io/@aligho/HJdkkZS_xl
+- For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
 - Includes a discussion on the following paper: [Nonlocal response in thin-film waveguides: Loss versus nonlocality and breaking of complementarity](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.115401) by **Raza, Christensen, et al**

 **Feibelman d-parameters**: https://hackmd.io/@aligho/BJKFkQdOgx

 **Derivation of Feibelman d-parameters**: https://hackmd.io/@aligho/rJnJYnKixl

-**Lowest order corrections to surface plasmon dispersions due to d-parameters and hydrodynamic pressure**: https://hackmd.io/@aligho/B1DdxSe3gg (A pdf of this set of notes is in **./pdfs_of_notes/**).
+**Lowest order corrections to surface plasmon dispersions due to d-parameters and hydrodynamic pressure**: https://hackmd.io/@aligho/B1DdxSe3gg
+- For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.

 **Mie scattering coefficients with Feibelman d-parameters**: https://hackmd.io/@aligho/Bke9op__lx